 To approve this Proposal, on a non-binding, advisory basis, holders of a majority of the votes cast on the matter must vote "FOR" the proposal.
-Abstentions and broker non-votes will have no effect on the voting on this Proposal.
+Abstentions will have no effect on the voting on this Proposal.

 THE BOARD OF DIRECTORS RECOMMENDS VOTING "FOR" APPROVAL, ON A NON-BINDING, ADVISORY BASIS, OF THE COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS.